How to get touch with us over the festive period

 What to do if family mediation is unsuccessful

-In a previous insight we looked at how family mediation can help couples seperate.
-However it is also good to take into consideration the outcomes of unsuccessful mediation.
+In a previous insight, we looked at how family mediation can help couples separate.
+However, it is also good to take into consideration the outcomes of unsuccessful mediation.

 Mediation breaking down will not always mean that court proceedings are inevitable, and the parties can continue their negotiations through solicitors if this is suitable.
 Proposals are exchanged in writing rather than in joint mediation sessions, and if agreement can be reached as a result then a formal written agreement can be drafted for both parties and their lawyers to sign.

-Once the court have issued the application a timetable is set for the first stages in the case which all parties must adhere to.
+Once the court has issued the application a timetable is set for the first stages in the case which all parties must adhere to.

 It is important to consider at the outset of your matter whether mediation is likely to assist you.
 If you have concerns about the openness of the other party or their willingness to take part in the process then mediation may not be the best way forward, and a clear timetable set down by a court may benefit you.